By Sorsa Editorial

 )

 At ~20 tweets per page, max_pages=50 gets you ~1,000 tweets.
-Combined with date-range chunking, you can scale this to six or seven figures without rewriting the loop.
+Combined with date-range chunking, you can scale this to six or seven figures without rewriting the loop, which is exactly how you assemble a Twitter dataset for machine learning.

 Real-World Query Templates